-8801.
+- 8801.
 Purpose.
-This section provides preparation, retention and distribution guidelines for police notebooks, Desk Journals and patrol records.
+This section provides preparation, retention and distribution guidelines for police notebooks, Desk Journals and patrol records. - 8802.

-8802.
 Policy.
 One of the critical functions of the PMO/MCPD is accurate and timely notification of incidents to the installation commander, tenant commanders, and departments aboard the installation.
 Individual MPs/police officers use police notebooks to record pertinent information in the performance of their duties.
-This information assists individuals in writing reports to include the IR (OPNAV 5580/1) and complete Desk Journals (OPNAV 5527/19) that contain information to assist commanders and decision makers in the performance of their duties.
+This information assists individuals in writing reports to include OPNAV 5580/1, Incident Report and complete OPNAV 5580/19, Desk Journals that contain information to assist commanders and decision makers in the performance of their duties.
 When completing an IR, if a person is asked personal identifying information, the MP/police officer must read the person the privacy act statement at the top of the IR.